Asparagus Densiflorus Meyers (Feather Asparagus)

 - Fertilizer: diluted liquid green plant fertilizer, once a month in spring and summer.

-Decor ideas & plant combinations
+Decor ideas & plant pairings

-- On a shelf: its upright stems create a graphic vertical accent among more compact plants — it structures the space without cluttering.
+- On a shelf: its upright stems create a vertical graphic accent among more compact plants — it structures the space without cluttering.

 - Ideal pot: matte white ceramic or terracotta — warm, natural tones match its airy character.

-Verdeia advice
+Verdeia Tips

 - Vigorous growth to manage — it can quickly become very dense.
 Repot every 2 to 3 years in spring into a slightly larger pot to maintain vigor.

-- Prefers cool conditions — like Muehlenbeckia, it favors moderate temperatures.
+- Prefers cool conditions — like Muehlenbeckia, it prefers moderate temperatures.
 A cool room between 15 and 20 °C suits it perfectly.
 See our winter plant care guide to adapt it for the cold season.

 - ⚠️ Toxic to pets and humans — saponins throughout the plant, toxic berries.
 Keep out of reach of cats, dogs, and young children.
 See our plants and pets guide for suitable alternatives.

-Technical specifications
+Technical characteristics

 - Botanical name: Asparagus densiflorus 'Meyers'